Mortgage Rules Get Tighter

 A fair amount of discussion about the new Mortgage rules this week by our featured bloggers and some other interesting ideas brought forward as well:

 - Frugaltrader at MillionDollarJourney talks about opening a Bank Account for a Toddler.
-I think I’ll wait for a while before I give my son an account, but it’s good to see there is one that won’t strip his small inputs with huge bank fees.
+I think I'll wait for a while before I give my son an account.
+It's reassuring to know there is one that won't strip his small inputs with huge bank fees.

 - Michael James points out that His Personal Finance Fears may not be your personal finance fears.
 He does have a different way to look at things, but fears are fears, no matter how you slice them.

-- Echo of Boomer and Echo writes about New Mortgage Rules For Canadians, and then makes it personal discussing how these changes might affect them.
+- Echo of Boomer and Echo writes about New Mortgage Rules For Canadians.
+Then, they make it personal by discussing how these changes might affect them.

-- Canadian Capitalist asks What Do New Mortgage Rules Mean for Lines of Credit, where he outlines what he thinks the new rules may do to Secured Lines of Credit.
+- Canadian Capitalist asks What Do New Mortgage Rules Mean for Lines of Credit.
+He outlines what he thinks the new rules may do to Secured Lines of Credit.
 He is optimistic that it may not change how banks deal with them, I hope he is right.

-- Sustainable Personal Finance is seeing the opposite of me with Paperless Billing: Punished for Being Green, where they have to pay a fee NOT to get a bill?
+- Sustainable Personal Finance is experiencing something different from me.
+With Paperless Billing: Punished for Being Green, they have to pay a fee NOT to receive a bill.
 Here I get charged a fee for getting a paper bill.

 - Larry MacDonald points out that there is Low Risk in Mortgages (at least that is the CAAMP opinion), which enforces the view that maybe the Government is taking aim at the wrong culprit for growing household debt.

 - Bon vivant spendthrift Preet (and budding Gordon Gecko) asks Is a Discretionary Account Right For You?
-I am too much of a paranoid investor to allow someone else to make a “great deal” for me, to allow it, but maybe others can use it?
-I expect to see Preet on Dragon’s Den next year (as a panelist) he’s much more entertaining than a lot of the panel members.
+I am too much of a paranoid investor to allow someone else to make a "great deal" for me.
+I cannot permit it, but maybe others can use it?
+I expect to see Preet on Dragon's Den next year (as a panelist) he's much more entertaining than a lot of the panel members.

 - Sandy at YesIamCheap points out that I'm Not That Kind of Girl, but I should Be, which is an interesting female perspective on the issue of pay inequity in the workplace.
 As a father of daughters, I hope this inequity is fixed, but I suspect it isn't likely in my lifetime.